dimakarp1996/Hangman/README.md

 # How to play:

-1)Download the repo
+1)Download Hangman.py,exec.py,unit_tests.py file

+2)Download python3(if it isn't already installed)

-2)In console, open the main project directory
+3)In console, open the directory where the file is

-3)Type python exec.py
+4)Type python3 exec.py

-4)Have fun!
+5)Have fun!

 # How to run unit tests:

-1)-2): the same as in 'How to play'
+1)-3): the same as in 'How to play'

-3)Type python3 unit_tests.py
+4)Type python3 unit_tests.py

-# How to get static analysis/code coverage

-1-2)the same as in 'How to play'

-3)Type python3 setup.py test

-Code coverage is presented in these tests too.
+If you don't get error, all tests are passed correctly